 Check back periodically every hour or so.
 It all depends on how fast your connection is.

 That should be everything.
-Now you’re ready to build Android the right way.
+Now you are ready to build Android.
 Good luck!

-If you like my project, feel free to buy me a coconut water (donate).
+If this guide helped you out, feel free to buy me a coconut water (donate).
 It would be greatly appreciated!

 First add the PPA for older Java 1.6 builds.